zero-day-labs/riscv-iommu-demo/README.md

 git submodule update --init --recursive
 ```

-As both demos use the same hardware design, the first step is to synthesize the RTL code using Vivado.
+Both demos use the same hardware design.
+So, the first step is to synthesize the RTL code using Vivado.
 For this purpose, you need to point the `RISCV` environment variable to the path where your [riscv-tools](https://github.com/riscv-software-src/riscv-tools) instalation is located.

 ```bash
 export RISCV=/path/to/riscv_tools